 Read more about Google Pay liability shift eligibility on our 3D Secure page.

-Before going live, you are required to register with Google Pay and select Checkout.com as your payment processor.
-You must also add your domain to your allowlist.
-Note that you must be logged in as a Google Developer to do this.
+Before going live, you are required to register with Google Pay & Wallet Console and select Checkout.com as your payment processor.
+You will also need to set up an allowlist for your domain.
+Note that you must be signed in as a Google Developer to do this.
 If not, you will be redirected to Google Pay's support page.

 You will need to specify which card types and card schemes to support in your payment data request.